TWM Deliver A Flexible VMS Solution For Hartlepool Borough Council

 - Integration capabilities with further TWM solutions, Air Quality Monitors, advanced CMS platform.

-Hartlepool Borough Council had recognised the need to forewarn drivers to possible traffic problems on key roads entering the town.
+Hartlepool Borough Council had recognised the need to forewarn drivers of possible traffic problems on key roads entering the town.

 They required a flexible solution to allow for multiple messages to be applied as and when situations or events happen.
 With operative safety and limited resource, a remote access controls system was a must.